oprypin/crsfml/docs/tutorials/graphics/vertex-array.md

 You can see that the vertices' color is interpolated to fill the primitive.
 This is a nice way of creating gradients.

-Note that you don't have to use the [VertexArray]({{book.api}}/VertexArray.html) class.
+Note that you don't have to use the [SF::VertexArray][] class.
 It's just defined for convenience, it's nothing more than an array along with a `SF::PrimitiveType`.
 If you need more flexibility, or a normal (or static) array, you can use your own storage.
 You must then use the overload of the `draw` function which takes an array of vertices and the primitive type.

 ```crystal
 vertices = [